SwissDataScienceCenter/renku/docs/tutorials/first_steps/rstudio.rst

 -------------------------------

 The canonical way of working interactively with R is using the RStudio IDE.
-As default, there are four panels available in the userface, which cover a code editor, console/terminal section, environment panel and file explorer.
+As default, there are four panels available in the user interface, which cover a code editor, console/terminal section, environment panel and file explorer.

 We note that it is actually possible to run Jupyter Notebooks with an R kernel,